-In functional tests, it is often important to obtain not only if the test is significant but also estimate the whole domain which is responsible for the rejection.
-The first attempt in this direction was made by \citet{XuReiss2020} by defining a step-down procedure on a functional test statistic based on the multiple testing procedure of \citet{WestfallYoung1993}.
-However, for such step-down procedures, the direct visualization is lost.
+Indeed, in functional tests, it is often essential not only to know if the global test is significant but also to estimate the whole domain which is responsible for the rejection, i.e., the local inference.
+A very popular and powerful control for local inference is the FDR.
+An attempt to introduce the FDR control to the infinite-dimensional case was made by \citet{OlsenEtAl2021} as an extension of the FDR procedure of \citet{BenjaminiHochberg1995}.
+However, this procedure is a step-up procedure, whereby it has no direct visualization.
+Further, \citet{BenjaminiHochberg1995} method was overcome by newer FDR procedures.

-For the purpose of estimating all alternative hypotheses the false discovery rate (FDR) control was defined in \citet{BenjaminiHochberg1995}.
+For the purpose of estimating all alternative hypotheses, the FDR control was defined first in \citet{BenjaminiHochberg1995}.
 More specifically, the difference between FDR and FWER can be seen from Table \ref{tab:def} of outcomes when testing $m$ hypotheses.
 The FWER is defined to be $\mathbb P(V\geq 1)$, whereas FDR is defined to be $\mathbb E(Q)$, where $Q =\frac{V}{\RR}$ whenever $\RR>0$, and $Q=0$ if $\RR=0$.
 Clearly, FWER provides more strict control than FDR.
 Only in the case of all hypothesis being true null (i.e.\ $m_0=m$), the FDR control implies FWER control \citep{BenjaminiHochberg1995}.

 Since \citet{BenjaminiHochberg1995} many theoretical achievements have been made for FDR. \citet{BenjaminiHochberg1995} proved that their linear step-up procedure controls the FDR for independent test statistics.
-The subsequent article of \citet{benjaminiYekutieli2001} established the control of FDR for test statistics with more general dependence structures, such as positive regression dependence. \citet{BenjaminiHochberg2000} and \citet{BenjaminiEtAl2006} defined adaptive step-up procedures which include the estimation of the number of true null hypothesis. \citet{Storey2002} proposed to control instead the positive FDR (i.e.\ pFDR defined as $\mathbb E(\frac{V}{\RR}|\RR>0)$), which is by definition more powerful than FDR, since when positive findings occur, the interesting quantity $\mathbb E(\frac{V}{\RR}|\RR>0)$ is controlled at level $\alpha / \mathbb P(\RR>0)$ assuming the control of FDR.
+The subsequent article of \citet{BenjaminiYekutieli2001} established the control of FDR for test statistics with more general dependence structures, such as positive regression dependence. \citet{BenjaminiHochberg2000} and \citet{BenjaminiEtAl2006} defined adaptive step-up procedures, which include the estimation of the number of true null hypotheses. \citet{Storey2002} defined another adaptive one-step procedure for controlling FDR.